Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 On their way out, the Biden administration’s CDC gave us a bit more clarity.

-They cleared the language up even more on requirements for access.
+They clarified the language even more on requirements for access.

 While working with your doctor or provider is completely on the honor system…